Guide for Moderators

 At the Beginning of the Session

-- Announce that all speakers should use the microphone and point out the wheelchair and/or hearing seats.
+- Announce that all speakers should use the microphone and point out the accessible seats.

 - Announce that audience members should indicate they have a question by raising their hand, or by asking their neighbor to raise their hand.